-The undergraduate degree in Communication has three main objectives: 1) to instruct the student in general communication theory and technology; 2) to provide the student an opportunity for more intensive study in a specific area of communication; and 3) to ensure that the communication graduate is capable of applying knowledge of general communication theory and technology to specific social problems.
-The baccalaureate curriculum covers two topical areas: Interpersonal Communication, and Journalism and Media.
+The undergraduate degree in Communication has three main objectives:

+- 1. to instruct the student in general communication theory and technology; - 2. to provide the student an opportunity for more intensive study in a specific area of communication; and - to ensure the student is capable of applying knowledge of general communication theory and technology to specific social problems.

+The baccalaureate curriculum covers two topical areas: Interpersonal Communication, and Journalism/Media.